payal356/Assignments/README.md

 4. Write a program which accepts a sequence of comma-separated numbers from console and generate a list.

-5. Create the below pattern using nested for loop in Python.
+5. Create the star pattern using nested for loop in Python.
     *
     * *
     * * *